conan-io/docs/tutorial/creating_packages/other_types_of_packages/tool_requires_packages.rst

 .. important::

     Use ``--build-require`` argument.

     The ``conan create`` command by default creates packages for the "host" context, using the "host" profile.
-But if the package we are created is intended to be used as a tool, that is, as a ``tool_requires``, then it needs to be built for the "build" context.
+But if the package we are creating is intended to be used as a tool with ``tool_requires``, then it needs to be built for the "build" context.

     The ``--build-require`` argument specifies this.
-When this argument is provided, the current recipe binary will be built to run in the "build" context.
+When this argument is provided, the current recipe binary will be built for the "build" context.
     Because the ``secure_scanner/1.0`` package is a package which executables run in the current "build" machine, not necessarily in the final "host" machine, that could be different to the build one, for example in the case of a cross-build.